mitchellvdhut/quizzap/README.md

 ## 🧐 About

 Quizzap lets you manage quizzes, host quiz sessions, and have players join in for some epic trivia battles.
 Why pay for fun when you can have it for free? 😏
-And yes, we even added an **Anarchy mode** for the rebels out there. 🔥
+And yes, we even added an **Anarchy mode** for the rebels out there who really despise Authentication. 🔥

 ---